hoptical/grafana-kafka-datasource/README.md

 }
 ```

-We plan to support more complex JSON data structures and Protobuf and AVRO in the upcoming releases.
+We plan to support more complex JSON data structures, Protobuf and AVRO in the upcoming releases.
 Contributions are highly encouraged!

 ## Getting started